 - Servers: A public and private version is required.

-Configure your servings like this, and your firewall is the single item protecting your network.
+Configure your network like this, and your firewall is the single item protecting your network.
 Switches ensure that traffic moves to the right space.

 A single firewall with three available network interfaces is enough to create this form of DMZ.
 But you'll need to create multiple sets of rules, so you can monitor and direct traffic inside and around your network.